thomaswinckell/reactfire-white-board-website/Readme.md

 5. Configure the project (enter your authentication proxy address, firebaseUrl, googleClientKey, googleMapApiKey ...) into package.json
 6. Start dev server: `npm start`
 6. Build the project : `npm run build`
-7. To deploy on Firebase: `firebase deploy` make sure to have firebase cli installed and init a firebase project
+7. To deploy on Firebase: `firebase deploy` see configuration below

 Requirements